 Scientists have studied the dangers of excess sugar quite a bit in recent years, which has added to the scare of cavities, tooth decay and diabetes.
 One negative effect of a sugary diet can be what is known as dyslipidemia, where the body has too much low-density lipoprotein (LDL, “bad cholesterol”) and triglycerides and not enough high-density lipoprotein (HDL, “good cholesterol”).
 The Journal of the American Medical Association said that those who consume a lot of sugar have more than triple the odds of having low HDL cholesterol, which is a huge factor in heart disease.
 They also studied the opposite, showing that a low-sugar diet can increase HDL cholesterol levels and thus help reduce the risk of heart disease.

 Another widely known result of sugar consumption is tooth decay.
 Sugar in your mouth helps bacteria adhere to the teeth.
 If sugar is allowed to stay on the teeth (through prolonged consumption of sweets, not brushing, etc.), decay begins to eat away at the tooth.
 A simple way to prevent cavities is to brush and floss often to prevent plaque from building up on and around the teeth.
 Other potential factors of excess sugar consumption include obesity and diabetes.
-A high-sugar diet can have some serious repercussions on your body, therefore it is important to monitor your sugar intake.
+A high-sugar diet can have some serious repercussions on your body, therefore it’s important to monitor your sugar intake.

 Neither sugar-free nor sugar-filled diets are healthy or beneficial.
 Scientists have continually studied the pros and cons of each sugar substitute and have concluded that moderation is the key.
 A moderate amount of sugars or sugar substitutes, balanced with a healthy diet and exercise, is the best way to stay healthy.
 Here are some ways to curb your sweet tooth without so much sugar.